Circuit-Inspired High-Order Neural Networks with Unified Neural Dynamics Modeling for PDE Solving and Visual Perception: Methods

 A KNC does not expose its internal state directly.
 Instead, its output is read out from both the updated state and the current input:

-where $y_t$ is the output voltage of the cell, and $c_o$ and $d_o$ are fixed readout coefficients.
+where $y_k$ is the output voltage of the cell at the $k$-th discrete step, and $c_o$ and $d_o$ are fixed readout coefficients.
 This separates \emph{internal evolution} from \emph{external emission}: the internal state stores and transforms latent dynamics, whereas the output is the quantity propagated to the next cell.